infinitestory/writeups/ctf/2021/pb/goodhash.md

 # GoodHash
 crypto // rbtree // 2021 pbctf

+note: Due to markdown being inane and deleting repeated whitespace, there are code strings in this document that contain the non-printing character "U+200C zero width non-joiner".  **Copy and paste at your own risk.**  The solution code that lives adjacent to this file is safe.

 ## Setup
 The challenge is presented as a client-server interaction where we are ostensibly asked to find a hash collision.
 However, there are two unusual parts to the hash procedure - the _structure_ and _usage_ of the hash function inputs.